Gretchen Godbout Gretchen Godbout

 We are thrilled to share some exciting news—after years of hard volunteer work and close collaboration with the U.S. Forest Service of the Superior National Forest, all campsites on the historic Powwow Trail are now fully restored.

-But in the fall of 2011, the Pagami Creek wildfire changed everything.
+In the fall of 2011, the Pagami Creek wildfire changed everything.
 Burning through more than 95% of the trail corridor, the fire left the route almost unrecognizable.
 Campsites were destroyed, and the path itself was buried under thousands of fallen trees, charred trunks, and new, dense growth of jack pine and brush.

 Since then, volunteers with the Boundary Waters Advisory Committee (BWAC), in partnership with the U.S. Forest Service of the Superior National Forest, have worked tirelessly to recover and reopen the trail.
 Armed only with hand saws, loppers, and determination, crews have contributed hundreds of thousands of volunteer hours to clearing deadfall, cutting back thick regrowth, and carefully reestablishing the historic route.
 Last year alone, volunteers contributed nearly 13,000 hours of trail-clearing work—not including the countless hours spent planning, organizing, and supporting this ongoing effort.